EleutherAI/info/README.md

 Q: *What's in the Pile™?*

-A: The Pile™ is a collection of many smaller datasets.
+A: The Pile™ a 1.2TiB chunk out of a large collection of many smaller datasets.
 It includes a large diversity of text, from academic writing, to legal texts, to online literature, video subtitles, and more.
 This abundance means that saying precisely what is in this meta-dataset is difficult.
 If you are interested in exploring this, send a message to `#the-pile` on Discord.

 Q: *What's the format of the Pile™?*